qiaoqiao7878/coding-interview-preparation/data structure and algorithms.md

 - Bubble sort: Bubble sort can also be used efficiently on a list of any length that is nearly sorted.

+## greatest common divisor
+Euclidean algorithm

+the greatest common divisor of two numbers does not change if the larger number is replaced by its difference with the smaller number.